Create a Service Fabric cluster in Azure using the Azure portal

 3. Security

-To make setting up a secure test cluster easy for you, we have provided the Basic option.
-If you already have a certificate and have uploaded it to your key vault (and enabled the key vault for deployment), then use the Custom option
+To make setting up a secure test cluster easy for you, we provide the Basic option.
+If you already have a certificate and have uploaded it to your key vault (and enabled the key vault for deployment), then use the Custom option.

 Basic Option